 You'll find the full range of attitudes in the various counties you talk to.
-It isn't necessarily a “deal killer” when people are difficult to work with, but it can definitely enhance the experience when you're dealing with people who are nice to work with.
+It isn't necessarily a “deal killer” when people are difficult to work with, but it can enhance the experience when you're dealing with people who are nice to work with.

-When you're just starting out, finding counties that will make things easy can be one of the most difficult obstacles to overcome (and a lot of people quit before they ever get past this initial phase).
+When you're just starting out, finding counties that will make things easy can be one of the most difficult obstacles to overcome (and many people quit before they ever get past this initial phase).
 Sometimes you can get lucky and find a great county on your first try, but many times – you'll have to try at least a few (perhaps several) before you find one that will help you connect the dots.

-I hear from many people who encounter SERIOUS fatigue as they’re trying to find the right counties.
+I hear from many people who encounter SERIOUS fatigue as they try to find the right counties.
 When you're starting from scratch, it can take a lot of work to figure this out – and the only way to get there is to start trying and keep trying.
-As you go through this process, remember that with every contact you make, you are learning crucial information about which counties WILL and WON'T be sustainable markets to work in… and the only way to really learn this information is to start exploring what's out there and take good notes about which counties make the process easy and which counties make it WAY harder than it needs to be.
+As you go through this process, remember that with every contact you make, you are learning crucial information about which counties WILL and WON'T be sustainable markets to work in… and the only way to learn this information is to start exploring what's out there and take good notes about which counties make the process easy and which counties make it WAY harder than it needs to be.

-6. Data Availability
+9. Data Availability

 Unfortunately, some counties do an awful job (sometimes even a non-existent job) of making this information available to the general public.

-Now, if you can't get 100% of data you need, I wouldn't necessarily say a county is a “lost cause”, but at some point, it will get VERY difficult to work in some markets when you can't get easy access to the information you need.
+Now, if you can't get 100% of the data you need, I wouldn't necessarily say a county is a “lost cause”, but at some point, it will get VERY difficult to work in some markets when you can't get easy access to the information you need.

-7. State Laws & Regulations
+10. State Laws & Regulations

-In some ways, these can be some of the trickiest issues to maneuver, because even though most state laws are not detrimental to the land investing business, there can be some very random issues and nuances that arise in some parts of the country, and you'll want to steer clear of them.
+In some ways, these can be some of the trickiest issues to maneuver because even though most state laws are not detrimental to the land investing business, there can be some very random issues and nuances that arise in some parts of the country, and you'll want to steer clear of them.
 Here are just a few examples…

 1. Tax Laws

-Essentially, if you flip a parcel of vacant land in a shorter time period than 7 years, there is a massive tax penalty you'll have to pay.
+Essentially, if you flip a parcel of vacant land in a shorter period than seven years, there is a massive tax penalty you'll have to pay.
 This is the kind of restrictive tax law that (although extremely unique and random) would make it extremely difficult to run a sustainable, profitable land business.

 2. Seller Financing

-This doesn't necessarily make it impossible to run your business there (because there are usually ways to mitigate these restrictive rules), but if you're planning to rely on seller financing as a big part of your business model, it can be a potential drawback to take into account if you're working in those areas, and you'll definitely want to familiarize yourself with the specifics of how seller financing works in your state of choice.
+This doesn't necessarily make it impossible to run your business there (because there are usually ways to mitigate these restrictive rules), but if you're planning to rely on seller financing as a big part of your business model, it can be a potential drawback to take into account if you're working in those areas, and you'll want to familiarize yourself with the specifics of how seller financing works in your state of choice.

 3. Tax Sale Overages & Excess Proceeds

-Collecting excess proceeds (aka – tax sale overages) has never been part of my business (because it's a very time-consuming, luck-oriented way to make a profit), but some land investors like to weave this strategy into their overall business model.
+Collecting excess proceeds (aka – tax sale overages) has never been part of my business (because it's a time-consuming, luck-oriented way to make a profit), but some land investors like to weave this strategy into their overall business model.